LeaWazulin/MRI-nextcloud-sharing/README.md

 # MRI-nextcloud-sharing

-According to DGSVO §15, every participant has the right to request their data that was recorded about them.
+According to DGSVO §15, every participant has the right to request data that was recorded about them.
 That includes research MRIs.
+If participants makes a requesr on that basis we need a secure way of sharing the sensitive data.
 This repo contains the workshops to share password-protected MRI images via Nextcloud.
 Uploads NIFTI files to Nextcloud zipped with a random password.
 You send the link to the NIFTI via mail and the password via a secure second channel e.g. WhatsApp or Signal.